-B .
-Troubleshooting
+B. Troubleshooting

 Question Solution LED indicator flashing and unable to turn off the device.
 When the battery is low, plug in the adapter to charge the device and turn it off.
-Unable to connect to Wi-Fi.
-When the LED indicator of the device (transducer) is purple, the device (transducer) may be low on battery and needs to be charged by an adapter.
-When the LED indicator of the device (transducer) is white, the device (transducer) may need to reset the power and reconnect the device (transducer) via Wi-Fi.
+Unable to connect to Wi-Fi. a.
+When the LED indicator of the device (transducer) is purple, the device (transducer) may be low on battery and needs to be charged by an adapter. b.
+When the LED indicator of the device (transducer) is white, the device (transducer) may need to reset the power and reconnect the device (transducer) will Wi-Fi. c.
 Make sure there is no background on the screen or that other apps have been activated.
-The app was activated, but it could not display an image.
-Make sure there is no background on the screen or that other apps have been activated first.
-It should turn the device (transducer) back on and reconnect the device (transducer) via Wi-Fi and then re- enable the app.
-The app is on the image page, but it would immediately switch to the Wi-Fi connected selection page.
-Disconnect Wi-Fi first and delete the current app, then reinstall and activate the app.
-The screen can display an unclear white image in a very short time when the product has been used long-term in the high static environment.
-The status is normal condition and would not affect the essential performance, it would interfere with the diagnosis also without basic safety consideration, please set up the product in the environment without high static.
+The app has been activated, but could not display an image.
+Make sure that there is no background on the screen or that other applications have been activated first.
+It should turn the device (transducer) back on and reconnect the device (transducer) via Wi- Fi and then re-enable the app.
+The application is on the image, but would immediately switch to the Wi-Fi connected selection page.
+Disconnect Wi-Fi first and delete the current app, then Reinstall and activate the app.
+The screen can display an image crisp white in a very short time when the product was used long- term in the high static environment.
+The status is normal condition and would not affect the essential performance, It would interfere with the diagnosis also without basic safety consideration, please set up the product in the environment without high static.